Note: This Guidance is no longer in effect and is for historical purposes only.Please refer to the most recent CDC guidance.

 Related Materials: More Home & Community Guidance | All Guidance | More Languages

-People experiencing homelessness and other clients in congregate shelters who are not fully vaccinated* may be at especially high risk for COVID-19 infection and complications from it, especially those who come into close contact with others, or who are older or have chronic medical conditions.
-Homeless shelters, warming shelters and cooling shelters, and other shelters where individuals have close contact with one another indoors (congregate shelters) are especially vulnerable to outbreaks of COVID-19.
+People experiencing homelessness and other clients in congregate shelters are high risk for COVID-19 infection.
+This population is also at higher risk of having serious disease and complications, especially those who are older and have chronic medical conditions.
+Homeless shelters and other shelters where individuals have close contact with one another indoors (congregate shelters) are especially vulnerable to outbreaks of COVID-19.

-Local public health department staff responding to suspected or confirmed cases of COVID-19 in congregate shelters should implement recommended physical distancing and required masking measures, increase ventilation to the extent possible, and vaccinate willing clients and staff to reduce the risk of transmission.
+Local health departments should ensure that congregate shelters in their jurisdictions are informed about best practices and recommended COVID-19 mitigation measures.
+When responding to suspected or confirmed cases of COVID-19 in congregate shelters, local health departments should implement recommended physical distancing and required masking measures, increase ventilation to the extent possible, vaccinate willing clients and staff who are

 Interim Guidance for Homeless Service Providers to Plan and Respond to Coronavirus Disease 2019 (COVID-19).